Tripod311/splash/README.md

 ### 1. Component

 Each component is a visible entity.
 You may think of it as an extension of a DOM node.
+Each component exposes its root DOM element via the component.DOMNode property, so you can directly manipulate it if needed.
 A component must have a **template** — plain HTML with several helper directives.

 **Example template (myComponent.html):**